Irene-Chola/Massachusetts-General-Hospital-Data-Analysis-Project/README.md

 - [Exploratory Data Analysis](exploratory-data-analysis)
 ---
 ## Project Objective
-To analyze data derived from the Eletronic Health Records (EHR) to provide data that will enable the hospital's stakeholders make data driven decisions
+To analyze data derived from the Eletronic Health Records (EHR) of the hospital in order to to provide insights that will enable the hospital's stakeholders make data driven decisions.

 ----